General Adoption Information

 Adoption Fees

-• Small mammals, exotics, and birds: Prices range from $5 on up.
+• Other small mammals, exotics, and birds: Prices range from $5 to $80.

 Why Do We Charge an Adoption Fee?